mfvianna/emtm/README.rst

 The `-h` tells emtm to show its usage and exit;

-The `-s` tells emtm to store a buffer of SCROLL_LINES for the scrollback funcionality at its invocation time, overriding the SCROLLBACK constant otherwise confugurable only through config.h at compile time.
+The `-s` tells emtm to store a buffer of SCROLL_LINES for the scrollback funcionality at its invocation time, overriding the SCROLLBACK constant, otherwise confugurable only through config.h at compile time.

 The `-T` flag tells emtm to assume a different kind of host terminal.